-NOTE: If you can verify a fresh air environment, it is not necessary to use the zero air calibration cylinder to set the zero reading.
+NOTE: If you can verify a fresh air environment, it is not necessary to use a zero air calibrating sample to set the fresh air reading at the controller.

-2. Screw the regulator into a zero air calibration cylinder.
+1. Follow the instructions in the controller's operator's manual for entering calibration mode.
+2. Screw the regulator into the zero air calibration cylinder.
 3. Open the housing door.
 4. Set a voltmeter to measure in the millivolt (mV) range.
-5. Plug the positive lead into the red (+) amplifier test point; plug the negative lead into the black (-) amplifier test point labeled.
+5. Plug the positive lead into the red (+) amplifier test point; plug the negative lead into the black (-) amplifier test point.